-3. Filtering: removing artifacts in BPM and WPM
+10.3.
+Filtering: removing artifacts in BPM and WPM

 For Rayleigh-Sommerfeld approach, masks are considered using Thin Element Approximation (TEA), that is, they are infinitely thin.
 This can be useful in many situations, but does not allow determining the field inside elements.

-With Beam Propagation Method (BPM) and Wave Propagation Method (WPM), we define an XZ plane with a background index (n=1 for vaccum, for example) and insert optical elements considering its shape and refraction index.
+With Beam Propagation Method (BPM) and Wave Propagation Method (WPM), we define an XZ plane with a background index (n=1 for vaccum, for example) and insert optical elements considering its shape and refractive index.
 We also need to include the input scalar field and propagate.
 Since the field is computed sequentially, no multiprocessing is possible for determining the u(x,z) field in monocromatic, single field.

 One disventage of this technique is that no reflections are considered, although perhaps they can be included in the future.